50+ key elderly caregiver interview questions

 How should you choose the right candidate after the interview?

-After conducting caregiver interviews, you should review your notes for each candidate and narrow down your top two or three choices.
+After conducting interviews, you should review your notes for each candidate and narrow down your top two or three choices.
 Often at this stage, these top candidates would all be good fits for the position.
-Go with your instinct about which candidate to offer the job, but don’t cut ties with the other top candidates until he/she has accepted.
+Go with your instinct about which candidate to offer the job, but don’t cut ties with the other top candidates until you’ve made a decision.

-Key questions to ask in elderly caregiver interview
+Key questions to ask during the caregiver interview

 Asking the right questions can make a difference in getting the right candidate for your loved one.
 You’ll want to err on the side of asking too many questions, instead of too few.

-During the caregiver interview, be sure to cover your bases to find out the candidate’s past experience, skills and training, dementia-specific care, patient-caregiver fit, hypothetical situations, role-based expectations, logistics and red flags.
-In this way, you’ll understand how the candidate will handle the job’s most challenging areas.
+During the caregiver interview, be sure to cover your bases to find out the candidate’s past experience, skills and training, dementia-specific care, patient-caregiver fit, hypothetical situations, role-based expectations, logistics, and red flags.
+This way, you’ll understand how the candidate will handle the job’s most challenging areas.

 Below, you’ll find suggestions for key questions that can give you all the essential information about your candidates.